 Records of Captain Cook

 The WOD contains records dating to the second of three voyages of notable British Naval explorer Capt.
 James Cook.
-Launched in 1772, the expedition led by Cook on the HMS Resolution circumnavigated the globe at an extreme southern latitude, one of the first ships to cross the Antarctic Circle in January 1773.
+Launched in 1772, the expedition led by Cook on the HMS Resolution circumnavigated the globe at an extreme southern latitude and became one of the first ships to cross the Antarctic Circle in January 1773.
 Naturalists and botanists on his voyages made observations and discoveries.
 Log books of weather and other scientific information from Cook’s voyages are kept in The National Archives at Kew, England.

 His charts of the southern Pacific Ocean from the 1772 trip were so accurate that they were used well into the 20th century.
 Cook received many accolades for his explorations during his life and posthumously, including the adoption of his ships’ names, Endeavor and Challenger, for U.S. space shuttles.